 - You CAN report on these field types: Text Box, Number, Auto Number, Database, Drop Down, Checkbox, Checkbox Group, Date Time, Date, Time, and Barcode.

 - You CANNOT report on these field types: Image, Location, Signature, and Sketch.

 - You CAN report on fields that are inside a table, as long as they are not Image, Location, Signature or Sketch fields.
-(Note that table fields can only be added to a report in the Report Designer and will not appear in the the Report Builder.)
+See below for more on reports that include table fields.

 In addition to the fields defined in your form templates, GoFormz also tracks some metadata that is common across all templates — things like form name, form completion date, etc. The metadata fields available for reporting purposes are as follows: